-3. Exceptional Customer Support
+3. Exceptional Customer Support Staff

 WP Engine is known for having stellar customer support.
 In fact, they have over 200 service experts on hand 24/7/365 to provide customers with one-on-one customer support.

 There are three global support locations so someone is available at all times.
-And to top it off, the support team doesn’t just help you with your hosting issues.
+And to top it off, the support staff doesn’t just help you with your hosting issues.
 They are also WordPress experts that can help you diagnose issues and recommend site optimizations.